Retzilience/ReNight/README.md

 ![ReNight Icon](imgs/ReNight.webp)

-ReNight (or ReNightdive Wad Manager) is a Python-based GUI application designed to help you manage DOOM WAD mods for Nightdive's 'DOOM + DOOM II' KEX 2024 sourceport.
+ReNight (or ReNightdive Wad Manager) is an opensource Python-based GUI application designed to help you manage DOOM WAD mods for Nightdive's 'DOOM + DOOM II' KEX 2024 sourceport.
 This tool provides a user-friendly interface for organizing and importing WAD files, with support for symbolic linking to save disk space.

 ---